Skip to content

 Debug First

 If Claude appears blocked, inspect the permission hook output, CLAUDE.md discovery, and resume flags before treating the issue as a generic PTY failure.
+If mobile or remote drag scrolling fails only for Claude, verify that the managed launch environment still includes Claude Code's alternate-screen opt-out.

 Codex (@openai/codex)